ruchitha007/WA/Project/06/README.md

 After updating your Photo Share App with the new files from Project 6 and starting the database and web server make sure the app is still working before continuing on to the assignment.

-## Problem 1: Convert the web server to use the database (40 points)
+## Problem 1: Convert the web server to use the database

 The `webServer.js` we give you in this project is like the Project 5 `webServer.js` in that the app's model fetching routes use the magic `models` rather than a database.
 Your job is to convert all the routes to use the MongoDB database.
 There should be no accesses to `models` in your code and your app should work without the line: